andySigler/tf-agents-notes/concepts.md

 # Concepts

-TF-Agents is a library which uses Tensorflow's neural networking abilities to learn RL policies.
-That is, it maps an `environment`'s state to an `agent`'s `action`, within that `environment`, using a neural net.

-I'm not yet quite clear on where specific things fit within this system, like RL rewards and NN loss functions.
-That stuff hasn't been explicitly described in the TF-Agents example notebooks, since the point of their code is to hide that away...

 ## Interactions

   - An `environment` (traditionally made using OpenAI Gym, or using their `tf_agents.environments` options) returns a `time_step`.